Azure-Samples/Passwordless-Connections-for-Java-Apps/SpringBoot/README.md

     --target-port 8080 \
     --cpu 1 \
     --memory 2 \
-    --env-vars "SPRING_DATASOURCE_AZURE_CREDENTIALFREEENABLED=true"
+    --env-vars "SPRING_DATASOURCE_AZURE_PASSWORDLESSENABLED=true"
 ```

-Note that the environment variable _SPRING_DATASOURCE_AZURE_CREDENTIALFREEENABLED_ is set to _true_ to enable the passwordless connection.
+Note that the environment variable _SPRING_DATASOURCE_AZURE_PASSWORDLESSENABLED_ is set to _true_ to enable the passwordless connection.

 At this point the application is deployed and accesible from the internet, but it doesn't work as there is no database conection configured.